“The purpose of all relationships is to create a sacred context within which you can express the fullness of who you are.”

 I hope you’ll read this article considering any callous or impatient parts within you towards you or others.
 I ask you to put down, “Get over it!” if you have been using this.
 Commit to become inspired to be a friend instead.
 Choose to recognize that many people suffer and have no outlet.
 For the most part they don’t need or want pity or rescue or your self-recrimination.
 They want to be seen and acknowledged and validated.
 They want your support and partnership in making the world a fair, caring and just place where we can all be part of the solution, not the problem.

-This article was published in the St. Louis Small Business Monthly, October 2017
+This article was published in the column The Extraordinary Workplace in the St. Louis Small Business Monthly, October 2017